 Rosati also serves meals, pastries, and other drinks.
 In addition to the outdoor terrace seating there is also a large indoor restaurant area.

-Note that prices are a bit higher here (and elsewhere on the Piazza de Popolo) than usual and there is a hefty obligatory service charge at Rosati, which at last check was 19% of the bill.
+Note that prices are a bit higher here (and elsewhere on the Piazza de Popolo) than usual.
+I believe an espresso (caffè) is 5 euros.
+There is a hefty obligatory service charge at Rosati, which at last check was 19% of the bill.
 This often lead to negative customer reviews from those who did not check the prices before ordering.
-So you pay extra for the location here!
+So just be aware that you pay extra for the location here!

 7. Chiostro del Bramante